kyma-project/website/content/blog-posts/2020-05-19-kyma-website/index.md

 As the website expanded, we simply needed a platform that would help us to tackle the challenges ahead of us.
 Netlify managed to do so by offering:

 - [Continuous deployment](https://www.netlify.com/blog/2015/09/17/continuous-deployment/) thanks to which the website is built automatically every time you commit changes to the `master` branch.
-With GitHub pages, we used Prow CI that we had to maintain ourselves, so we gladly moved to the one offered by Netlify.
+With GitHub Pages, we used Prow CI that we had to maintain ourselves, so we gladly moved to the one offered by Netlify.

 - [Deploy Previews](https://www.netlify.com/blog/2016/07/20/introducing-deploy-previews-in-netlify/) built on pull requests (PRs), allowing you to detect any rendering issues before PRs are merged to the `master` branch.